-COOPERATION WITH PARTICIPATING AGENCIES
+5.0 COOPERATION WITH PARTICIPATING AGENCIES

-The Bureau of Reclamation, Douglas County PUD, Chelan County PUD, and Grant County PUDs currently monitor for total dissolved gases at their mainstem projects.
-Until recently, these groups were not directly influenced by the listings of salmon and steelhead under the Endangered Species Act.
-Nonetheless, they have maintained a cooperative effort with the Corps in collecting and reporting total dissolved gas and related water quality parameters and in making this information available to the Corps for storage in their CROHMS database.
-Idaho Power Company is believed to have been collecting some TDG information in the Hells Canyon Complex for use in numerical modeling for FERC reliscencing efforts.
+The Bureau of Reclamation, Douglas County PUD, Chelan County PUD, and Grant County PUDs currently monitor for total dissolved gases at their mainstem projects and have maintained a cooperative effort with the Corps in collecting and reporting total dissolved gas and related water quality parameters.
+It is expected that this cooperation will extend through the 2004 spill season.
+Idaho Power Company is believed to have been collecting some TDG information in the Hells Canyon Complex for use in numerical modeling for FERC re-licensing efforts.
 However, this information has not been as widely disseminated as the data from the rest of the TDG monitoring network.
 Following are the action plans for the cooperating agencies.

 Bureau of Reclamation.
-Bureau of Reclamation TDG monitoring will continue at International Boundary and the Grand Coulee forebay and tailrace, and the Hungry Horse sites in 2003.
-Hourly data transmission to CROHMS will continue via the GOES satellite.
+Bureau of Reclamation TDG monitoring will continue at International Boundary and the Grand Coulee forebay and tailrace, and the Hungry Horse sites in 2004.
+Hourly data transmission to CWMS will continue via the GOES satellite.

 Douglas County PUD.
-TDG monitoring will continue at the forebay and tailrace of Wells Dam in 2003.
+TDG monitoring will continue at the forebay and tailrace of Wells Dam in 2004.
 Hourly data from both of these stations will continue to be sent to the Corps.

 Chelan County PUD.
-The physical monitoring of TDG to be conducted in 2002 will be very similar to the monitoring conducted from 2000 to 2002.
+The physical monitoring of TDG to be conducted in 2004 will be very similar to the monitoring conducted from 2000 to 2003.
 Chelan will continue to monitor TDG in the forebay and tailrace of both Rocky Reach and Rock Island Dams.
 The PUD will continue to use Common Sensing monitors in the forebay and Hydrolab Datasonde 4s in the tailrace.
 Data will continue to arrive to the Corps hourly, and efforts will be made to repair malfunctioning probes within 48 hours.
 Monitoring instruments will be calibrated every three to four weeks or as necessary.
 Chelan will also continue to conduct weekly transects in the tailraces of both projects to validate the locations of the tailrace monitors and may institute some forebay transects to verify that forebay readings are representative of the conditions in the river at large.